 The examples differ only with respect to what they say will happen: The first example says that tails will happen and heads might happen whereas the second example says that heads will happen and tails might happen.
 We symbolize the examples as respectively where q and q' stand for respectively 'The coin comes up tails' and 'The coin comes up heads'.
 As usual, $\Diamond p$ is an abbreviation for $\neg \Box \neg p$ .
 Clearly, the two displayed formulae should not be counted as logically equivalent since they do not say the same about what will happen in the future of the moment with respect to which truth is relative.
-Indeed, it is easy to check that the formula is not valid in Prior's semantics.
-Thus, the true future matters.
-We shall also consider the pair of formulae displayed above in the next subsection and in Subsection 3.1.
+Indeed, it is easy to check that the formula

-$$Fq' \land \Diamond Fq$$
+$$Fq \land \Diamond Fq'$$

-$$(Fq \land \Diamond Fq') \leftrightarrow (Fq' \land \Diamond Fq)$$
+$$Fq' \wedge \Diamond Fq$$